5 Habits That Can Cost You

-01Never Paying Off Your Credit Card
+Never Paying Off Your Credit Card

-If you are only paying the minimum on your credit card, you are primarily paying the interest, and you will likely continue to pay on the card for years instead of months.
-One great way to find out how much this habit is costing you is to look at your bill.
-Each monthly statement has a box that tells you how much you paid in interest this month, how long it will take you to pay off the card by paying the minimum and the amount that you need to pay to pay it off in three years.
-The interest payments can be huge, and if you are only paying the minimum amount you will not make any real progress on your debt.
+Find out how much this habit is costing you is to look at your credit card bill.
+Each monthly statement has a box that tells you how much you paid in interest this month, how long it will take you to pay off the card by paying the minimum, plus and the amount that you need to pay to pay it off in X number of years.

-05Impulse Shopping and Deal Hunting
+Impulse Shopping and Deal Hunting

 Impulse shopping can add up quickly and it can be difficult to calculate just how much you spend on it each year because the purchases are usually mixed in with other items that are necessities.